Regular exercise and a healthy diet are very important for body weight management. But hormones play a key role in shrinking fat cells.

 Eating good carbs and lean proteins is important for regulating this hormone.
 Experts suggest staying hydrated, getting enough sleep, and avoiding overly processed foods.

 There is no evidence suggesting that supplements can directly control the levels of these hormones.
-Plus, as I mentioned in my Weight & Fat Loss Myths article…You shouldn't believe in promises that supplements will do all the work.
+Plus, as I mentioned in my Weight & Fat Loss Myths article…you shouldn't believe in promises that supplements will do all the work.

 On the other hand, Catechins and N-acetyl L-tyrosine are proven to reduce appetite and increase dopamine, which can help avoid emotional eating.